 You can’t go through a Washington state national park itinerary without the mention of Mount Rainier.

 We just made a second trip up to Rainier in July of 2019 and it was an incredible reminder that Rainier does in fact live up to the hype.
 We hadn’t visited this national park in 4 years and I forgot how beautiful it was.

 It is no doubt one of America’s most beautiful national parks and it feels very wild and raw still here.
 In fact, on one of our hikes, a baby deer and mom walked right up to us.

 For the adventure enthusiast: Hike or backpack some of the very popular Wonderland Trail, a 93-mile long trail that encircles Mount Rainier and draws hundreds of hikers every year.
-Don’t worry if backpacking isn’t your thing, there are many beautiful day hikes all over the park that are arguably more beautiful than the Wonderland TRail.
+If backpacking isn’t your thing, there are many beautiful day hikes all over the park that are arguably more beautiful than the Wonderland TRail.

 Day 3 | Mount Rainer to Leavenworth, 170 miles

 Leavenworth, known for its Bavarian charm, supposedly has so many trails that you can hike every day of the year and not see the same thing twice.

 This town is an outdoor enthusiasts fantasy due to the abundance of rock climbing, biking, mountain biking, paddle boarding, kayaking, river tubing, and much more (and that’s just in the summer).